Vice Admiral Willis A. "Mose" Lee Jr.

 In the 20th century, Owen County faced some challenges, including economic downturns and population decline.
 However, the county has also seen periods of growth and rejuvenation.
 Today, Owen County remains primarily rural and agricultural, with a strong sense of community and a commitment to preserving its historical heritage.
 The county continues to attract visitors with its scenic beauty, outdoor recreational opportunities, and annual events.

-This timeline provides a concise overview of the key events in the history of Owen County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Owen County, Kentucky.

 • 1799: Owen County is established as a county in the state of Kentucky.